ivanvoitovych/tour-of-heroes/step-6.md

 # Step 6 - Create HeroDetail component

-Right now we display a list and selected hero details in the same component.
+We display a list and selected hero details in the same component.
-Let's separate those and create HeroDetail component.
+Let's separate those and create the `HeroDetail` component.
+It will have the `$hero` property with a null value by default.

 `viewi-app\Components\Views\HeroDetail\HeroDetail.php`